abge0386/CyberProject1/README.md

 - Run the playbook, and navigate to the IP addres where ELK is running.
 It is important to make sure this is done via port 5601, otherwise it will not work. to check that the installation worked as expected.
 It should look as follows: (ELK public IP):5601

 _TODO: Answer the following questions to fill in the blanks:_

-- Which file is the playbook?
-Where do you copy it?_
+Which file is the playbook?
+Where do you copy it?

 -Depending on where/which directories you created to organize your files, the playbooks should be located in the ansible directory.
 However, there should be 2 files per beat, one that is the actual playbook, and one to configure it.
 These must be in the same directory in order to run properly.
-The naming convention should be (beat)-playbook.yml
+The naming convention should be (beat)-playbook.yml, or something that allows distintion between the configuration file, and the playbook.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-- _/etc/ansible/hosts
+-/etc/ansible/hosts -> You are able to specify using which machine installs which beat using the configuration file.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?

-Navigate to the ELK server's public IP via port 5601
+-Navigate to the ELK server's public IP via port 5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._